Multiorder topological superfluid phase transitions in a two-dimensional optical superlattice: Introduction

-Compared with conventional solid-state systems, ultracold atoms in optical lattices offer a remarkable platform for investigating quantum many-body problems.
-Based on existing optical techniques, the high controllability and lack of disorder in ultracold atomic gases make it an ideal platform for the discovery of unconventional topological phases that are difficult to be realized or evidenced in ordinary condensed-matter systems \cite{Bloch2012nphys,Gross2017sci}.
-In particular, the engineering of the artificial gauge fields \cite{Goldman2014rpp,Eckardt2017rmp} and nontrivial atomic interaction or pairing \cite{Regal2003prl,Kuns2011pra,Kraus2013prl,Liu2015prl,Zhang2015prl,Cui2017prl,Yao2019nphys} facilitates the investigations in a variety of phenomena and phases, including the topological hall effect \cite{Palmer2008pra,Aidelsburger2011prl,Celi2014prl,Stuhl2015sci,Grass2015pra,Kollath2016prl}, topological insulators \cite{Stanescu2009pra,Kennedy2013prl}, topological semimetals \cite{Sun2011nphys,Dubcek2015prl}, and topological superfluids \cite{Gong2011prl,Qu2013ncomms,Zhang2013ncomms,Chan2017prl}.
-Among them, the engineering topological superfluids has been attracted intensive interests for its unconventional non-Abelian exchange statistics and the potential application in fault-tolerant topological quantum computation \cite{Nayak2008rmp}.
+Ultracold atoms in optical lattices offer a remarkable platform for investigating quantum many-body problems.
+Based on existing optical techniques, the high controllability and lack of disorder in ultracold atomic gases make it an ideal platform for the discovery of unconventional topological phases that are difficult to be realized or evinced in ordinary condensed-matter systems \cite{Bloch2012nphys,Gross2017sci,Zhang2018advphys}.
+In particular, the engineering of the artificial gauge fields \cite{Goldman2014rpp,Eckardt2017rmp} and nontrivial atomic interaction or pairing \cite{Regal2003prl,Kuns2011pra,Kraus2013prl,Liu2015prl,Zhang2015prl,Cui2017prl,Yao2019nphys} facilitates the investigations in a variety of phenomena and phases, including the topological Hall effect \cite{Palmer2008pra,Aidelsburger2011prl,Celi2014prl,Stuhl2015sci,Grass2015pra,Kollath2016prl}, topological insulators \cite{Stanescu2009pra,Kennedy2013prl}, topological semimetals \cite{Sun2011nphys,Dubcek2015prl}, and topological superfluids \cite{Gong2011prl,Qu2013ncomms,Zhang2013ncomms,Chan2017prl}.
+Among them, the engineering topological superfluid has been attracted intensive interests for its unconventional non-Abelian exchange statistics and the potential application in fault-tolerant topological quantum computation \cite{Nayak2008rmp}.